 In 2008, Lucia presented the Baby Café concept at the ILCA (International Lactation Consultant Association) conference in Las Vegas, and the El Paso, Texas Baby Café was started in November of that year, with more opening soon after.

-There are currently seventeen Baby Cafés in the USA, in various states, with more in the development process, and a total of three WIC Baby Cafés.
+There are currently fourty two Baby Cafés in the USA, in twelve states, with more in the development process, and many of them are associated with WIC offices.

-All USA Baby Cafés are baby-friendly, and follow guidelines set forth by the UK Baby Café Charitable Trust.
+All USA Baby Cafés are baby-friendly, and follow guidelines set forth by the Baby Café USA, in conjunction with Baby cafe UK.
 Baby Cafés provide free, informal, ongoing, high-quality drop-in lactation care in efforts to raise exclusivity and duration rates in their surrounding communities.

 Data gathered at the cafés demonstrates that the Baby Café model is an effective way to increase exclusive breastfeeding rates and increase the duration goals mothers have set for themselves.
 The Baby Café connects breastfeeding mothers around the world, and due to its community exposure, availability, and frequency of operation, is an excellent way to provide ongoing skilled free lactation care to mothers.